surftour/astrotools/README.md

 flexcombinegalaxies = tool to flexibly combine two galaxies/snapshots.

-idlstuff = useful analysis and visualization scripts
+idlstuff = analysis and visualization scripts

+snpa* = useful tools to look at simulated (or constructed) snapshot files